Things to do in Gothenburg

 Art and design

-Art, photography and design your bag?
+Things to do with art and photography?
 Then head first for the Guide Michelin three-starred attraction Gothenburg Museum of Art at Götaplatsen sqaure for the world’s finest collection of national-romantic Scandinavian late 19th century art.
 Look out for works by Edvard Munch, Anders Zorn and Carl Larsson.
 Just around the corner from here is the Röhsska Museum, or as someone somewhere prefers to call it the Swedish Museum of Fashion, Design and Decorative.

 Liseberg is a pretty busy place.
 As well as the fun in the amusement park, there are gardens, a sculpture park, hotels, bars, and restaurants.
 At Christmas-time Liseberg becomes one huge Christmas market.